opensource111111/tekken-8-mod-manager/README.md

 # Install Instruction

    ### Option 1: Run from executable.
 (Windows Only)
-   1. Unzip the exe file from the zip file.
+   1. Unzip the tekken8modmanager.exe file from the zip file.
 You will most likely get a virus warning which will then quarantine the file.
 Any virus warning you may have are false positives.
 Place the executable in "Steam\steamapps\common\Tekken 8" and run.

+The Windows excutable was compiled using pyinstaller.

+	pyinstaller --icon "assets\icon.ico" --onefile tekken8modmanager.py --add-binary "dep\glfw-3.4.bin.WIN64\lib-mingw-w64\glfw3.dll;." --noconsole